This article explains Managed File Dates/ Times for various typical Use Cases.

 Managed Files/ Restore Lists

-The files enumerated in the Hostlist, Versionlist, and Archivelist display the GMT-translated values of the Modified Date/ Time associated with a file's instance.
+The files enumerated in the Hostlist, Versionlist, and Archivelist display the UTC values of the Modified Date/ Time associated with a file's instance.
 These same values are reflected in the resulting Modified Date/ Time for Restored content, noted above.

 You can of course review :Assess logs to gain insight into dates/ times at which KODiAC Cloud Services acted on managed content, as noted in its' help Topic.
 Note that this information will most often be slightly different from the results observed on your host computer since each operation utilizes a different clock source at a different time in the Conversion workflow.

 The Operating System governs date/ time stamp changes for data flowing through a host computer, and individual applications execute operations that have an impact on these results.
 In some cases, external applications may impose changes to file date/ time values, which can at present impact Integrity Validation.

 Note, however, that host-specific time zone and daylight saving adjustments do not (often) impact Integrity Validation because of the way Windows manages this information.
 This certainty carries over to Remote Profile Deployment, which as a result should not adversely affect Integrity Validation.